ssbc/ssb-subset-replication-spec/README.md

-Feeds in classical SSB can said to contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining a [private group].
+Feeds in classical SSB can said to contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining to a [private group].

 In classical SSB, feeds up to a hops count (normally 2 or 3) are